 independent of the activities it audits.

-CL IA is a corporate member of the Singapore branch of the Institute of Internal Auditors Inc. (IIA), which has its headquarters in the United States of America.
-CL IA subscribes to, and is guided by, the International Standards for the Professional Practice of Internal Auditing (Standards) developed by the IIA and has incorporated these Standards into its audit practices.
+CL IA is adequately resourced and staffed with persons with the relevant qualifications and experience.
+CL IA is a corporate member of the Singapore branch of the Institute of Internal Auditors Inc. (IIA), which has its headquarters in the United States of America (USA).
+CL IA subscribes to, and is guided by, the International Standards for the Professional Practice of Internal Auditing (Standards) developed by the IIA, and has incorporated these Standards into its audit practices.
+With respect to FY 2018, the AC has reviewed and is satisfied as to the adequacy and effectiveness of the IA function.

 (D) Shareholder Rights and Responsibilities

-the exercise of shareholders' rights, and continually review and update such governance arrangements.
+facilitate the exercise of shareholders' rights, and continually review and update such governance

-The Manager is committed to treating all the Unitholders fairly and equitably.
+The Manager is committed to treating all Unitholders fairly and equitably.
 All Unitholders enjoy specific rights under the Trust Deed and the relevant laws and regulations.
 These rights include, among other things, the right to participate in profit distributions.
-They are also entitled to attend general meetings and are accorded the opportunity to participate effectively and vote at general meetings.
+They are also entitled to attend general meetings and are accorded the opportunity to participate effectively and vote at general meetings (including through the appointment of up to two proxies, if they are unable to attend in person or in the case of a corporate unitholder, through its appointed representative).
+Unitholders such as nominee companies which provide custodial services for securities are not constrained by the two proxy limitation, and are able to appoint more than two proxies to attend, speak and vote at general meetings of CCT.

 Communication with Shareholders

-The Manager is committed to keeping all Unitholders and other stakeholders and analysts informed of the performance and changes in CCT or its business which would be likely to materially affect the price or value of the Units, on a timely and consistent basis, so as to assist Unitholders and investors in their investment decisions.
+The Manager is committed to keeping all Unitholders, other stakeholders, analysts and the media informed of the performance and changes in CCT or its business which would likely materially affect the price or value of the Units.
+This is performed on a timely and consistent basis to assist Unitholders and investors in their investment decisions.

 The Manager actively engages with Unitholders and has put in place an Investor Relations Policy (Policy) to promote regular, effective and fair communications with Unitholders.
-The Policy is uploaded on CCT's website at www.cct.com.sg.
+The Policy is available on CCT's website at www.cct.com.sg, and contains the mechanism through which Unitholders may contact CCT with questions and through which CCT may respond.

-The Board has established the CDC which assists the Board in the discharge of its function to meet the legal and regulatory obligations arising under the laws and regulations of Singapore relating to and to conform to best practices in the corporate disclosure and compliance process.
-The views and approvals of the CDC were sought throughout the year via emails on various announcements and news releases issued.
+The Board has established the CDC which assists the Board in the discharge of its function to meet the obligations arising under the laws and regulations of Singapore relating to and to conform to best practices in the corporate disclosure and compliance process.
+The views and approval of the CDC were sought throughout the year through emails on various announcements and news releases.

-More information on the Manager's investor relations with Unitholders can be found in the Investor Relations section on pages 48 to 49 of this Annual Report and the Policy which is available on CCT's website.
+More information on the Manager's investor relations efforts can be found in the Investor Relations and Communications section on pages 59 to 60 of this Annual Report and the Policy which is available on CCT's website.

-CCT is a constituent of a few major indices including the MSCI Global Standard Indices, FTSE4Good Index Series, and the European Public Real Estate Association (EPRA)/ National Association of Real Estate Investment Trust (NAREIT) Global Real Estate Index, as well as other indices which are widely tracked and referred to by international fund managers as performance benchmarks in the selection and monitoring of investments.
+CCT is included in the Straits Times Index (STI), the primary Singapore equity market barometer.
+It is also included in other key indices which are widely tracked and referred to by international fund managers as performance benchmarks in the selection and monitoring of investments.

 Conduct of Shareholder Meetings